 12 Reasons Your ECHO Leaf Blower Won’t Start

-A bad spark plug is one that is dirty with carbon buildup, has a cracked porcelain or has a burnt electrode.
+A bad spark plug is one that is dirty with carbon buildup, has cracked porcelain, or has a burnt electrode.
 When the plug isn’t functioning, it will not provide the spark required for the engine to run.

 Remove the spark plug and inspect it.
 Replace a dirty or damaged spark plug with a new one.
 The spark plug must be gapped at .024″-.026″.

-When creating this mix, use an unleaded gasoline with a minimum octane-rating of 89 (mid-grade) and maximum ethanol content of 10%.
-Mix a 2-cycle premium oil like ECHO PowerBlend Oil with the gasoline.
+When creating this mix, use unleaded gasoline with a minimum octane rating of 89 (mid-grade) and maximum ethanol content of 10%.
+Mix a 2-cycle premium oil like ECHO PowerBlend Oil or Red Armor Oil with the gasoline.

 You can also use an equivalent 2-cycle oil that is ISO-L-EGD and JASO M345 FD certified.

-Additionally, water and ethanol separates from the gasoline and sinks to the bottom of the fuel tank.
+Additionally, water and ethanol separate from the gasoline and sink to the bottom of the fuel tank.
 When this solution runs through the engine, it runs hot and can damage the engine.
-Always use an unleaded gasoline with a maximum ethanol content of 10% (E10).
-Avoid E15 and E85 gasolines.

 A cracked primer bulb that won’t fill up with fuel won’t function correctly to get fuel to the carburetor.
 Replace with a new primer bulb.